 As the Company is in the exploration stage of investigating and evaluating its unproven mineral interests, it has no source of operating revenue.
 Interest income is generated from cash on deposit and short-term money market instruments issued by major financial institutions.
-During fiscal 2016 the Company reported interest income of

-\$39,868 compared to \$65,111 during fiscal 2015, a decrease of \$25,243.
-The decrease is due to lower levels of cash held throughout fiscal 2016 and lower yields obtained.
+During the 2016 period the Company reported interest income of \$8,439 compared to \$10,297 during the 2015 period, a decrease of \$1,858.
+The decrease is due to lower levels of cash held throughout the 2016 period.

-The Company had previously recorded income from the rental of its condominium in Peru.
-On August 31, 2014 the Company terminated the rental arrangement on its condominium in Peru.
-During fiscal 2015 the Company received \$7,734 rental income.
-In June 2015 the Company sold its condominium for net proceeds of \$292,813 and recorded a gain of \$99,235.
+During the 2015 period the Company sold its condominium for net proceeds of \$292,813 and recorded a gain of \$99,235.